Cloud native EDA tools & pre-optimized hardware platforms

 This Gender Pay Differences exercise highlights the difference in the types of positions women and men generally occupy, with men commonly holding more senior roles—hence the difference in the total average pay between all men and all women in the U.K. By contrast, Pay Equity analyses broadly consider whether men and women who have similar skills, experience, and performance are paid comparably for doing similar jobs.
 This Gender Pay Difference data is not an analysis of Pay Equity.
 At Synopsys, we take Pay Equity very seriously and strongly believe that employees are compensated fairly, without regard to gender, for their skills, expertise, and work.

-UK employees represent 1.86% of Synopsys’ global workforce for the reporting period.
-Our UK female employees increased by 1% from the previous reporting year.
+UK employees represent 2.08% of Synopsys’ global workforce for the reporting period.
 Our data continue to reflect the challenges of the high-tech industry, where more men than women are employed in technical roles, especially at senior levels.
 This mirrors the continuing labour market and reflects the fact that fewer women graduate from STEM education than men.
-We are making progress in having women in technical roles, driven by an increase of 4.4% in women hires into technical roles between FY2021 (11.6%) and FY2022 (16%), coupled with 1.4% fewer technical female employees that left Synopsys between the two financial years.
+Despite economic challenges, we made good progress in attracting women into the workforce with an increase of 5.5% between FY2022 (18.6%) and FY2023 (24.1%).

-The increased variance in average bonus pay is due to a large amount of RSUs, bonuses, and commissions paid to males, who are more represented in senior roles than are women.
+The variance in average bonus pay is due to a large amount of RSUs, bonuses, and commissions paid to males, who are more represented in senior roles than are women.
+The average bonus pay has started to narrow this reporting year (48%) in comparison to last (48.3%).

 Having a well-balanced gender workforce is important to the continued success of Synopsys, and one we continue to commit to.
 We continue to make hiring managers aware that we have a shared responsibility to improve the overall representation of diverse talent within our teams.

-We thrive to inspire performance, engage and develop our female employees, through our Women in Leadership Program that is aimed at bringing extra focus in identifying women leaders who have potential and supporting their further development through various targeted initiatives.
-As part of this framework, in FY2022, we launched a Reverse Mentorship Program between an established leader as the mentee and an emerging female leader as the mentor.
-VPs and Directors are matched with emerging female leaders, and together they work on building greater diversity and nurturing a culture of inclusion, belonging and trust.
+We thrive to inspire performance, engage and develop our female employees, through our continued Women in Leadership Program that is aimed at bringing extra focus in identifying women leaders who have potential and supporting their further development through various targeted initiatives.